Alyssa Sutherland

 Alyssa Sutherland (born 23 September 1982) is an Australian actress.
-She is best known for her roles as Aslaug in Vikings and as Ellie in Evil Dead Rise, the fifth installment of the Evil Dead franchise.
+She is best known for her role as Ellie in the fifth and sixth installments of the Evil Dead franchise.

 Early life

 Sutherland was born in Brisbane.
 She is of Scottish descent, of Clan Sutherland.

 Career

 Modeling

 Sutherland's modelling career began when she won the 1997 annual Bonne Belle model search of Girlfriend, a teen magazine in Australia.
 Following her win, she signed a contract with Vogue Australia.

 Sutherland has had an extensive runway, print and television modeling career, appearing in campaigns for Bulgari, Ralph Lauren, Garnier, Calvin Klein, Chanel, John Frieda, Kerastase, Hugo Boss and Abercrombie & Fitch.

 Sutherland has appeared on the cover of magazines for Vogue Australia, Harper's Bazaar Singapore and Japan, Elle Germany, Australian Style, Glamour Italy and Black and White.
 Sutherland has also shot extensive editorial for Vogue (Germany, Australia, Italy, Greece and U.S.), Elle (Australia and U.S.), Marie-Claire (UK), Harper's Bazaar (Australia), Glamour Italy, I.D., Wallpaper* and The Face and Scene.
 Sutherland has worked with renowned fashion photographers, including Herb Ritts, Bruce Weber, Ellen von Unwerth and Steven Meisel.

 In 2007, Sutherland became the newest Flake Girl when Cadbury revived its iconic TV advertisements after a five-year hiatus.
 The advertisement shows her, in reverse time, eating a Flake bar in a convertible during a rain shower.
 She is one of several former Cadbury advert actors to speak out in favour of the "Keep Cadbury British" campaign in opposition to the sale of Cadbury to a non-British owner.

 Since transitioning away from modeling, Sutherland has expressed guilt about having contributed to the "unrealistic standards" of beauty set by the fashion-industry and has been critical of its "strict" and damaging size-requirements.